dogradiwakar/docs/docs/Overview.md

 - Batch processing using Map Reduce -> Spark is must faster than traditional map reduce
 - Large Datasets were written to disk for subsequent stages of operation which meant high i/o.-> Spark writes the data in memory making it much faster
 - OK for batch processing but was slow while doing Machine learning / Streaming-> Spark is used for real time streaming and data processing .
-- No support for multiple languages apart from Java -> Spark supports Python , Java , R, Scala natively

 ## **Apache Spark Components as a Unified Stack**